Leadership

 • Brianna started with CSIRO in 2014 as an industrial trainee in the sensing and sorting program during her undergraduate degree.
 She went on to do a PhD in physics with the University of New South Wales and traveled to Canada in 2016 to conduct part of her PhD research with the PIXE research group at the University of Guelph.
 In 2017 she was hired as a research scientist in the CSIRO X-ray technologies team at the conclusion of her PhD.
 Brianna is now the team leader of the X-ray Science team within the Sensing and Sorting research program.
 Brianna also has a keen interest in In-situ Resource Utilisation (ISRU) for space exploration research, and is part of the CSIRO ISRU project funded by the Space Technologies FSP.

-• Andreas is a Principal Mechanical Engineer and Research Group Leader in the Engineering and Technology Program in the Commonwealth Scientific and Industrial Research Organisation (CSIRO) National Collections and Marine Infrastructure (NCMI) business unit.
+• Andreas is a Principal Mechanical Engineer and Research Group Leader in the Engineering and Technology Program in the Commonwealth Scientific and Industrial Research Organisation (CSIRO) National Collections and Marine Infrastructure (NCMI) Research Unit.
 He provides engineering and technical support to scientists engaged in a variety of research fields across CSIRO.
 Andreas and his group specialise in the design of bespoke science systems and platforms for use in the marine and atmospheric research fields.
 This includes the design and manufacture of ship based systems and instrumentation, autonomous science platforms, and oceanographic moorings.
 In addition, Andreas is involved the development of new leading edge engineering technologies and methods to meet present and future engineering challenges.
 The Engineering and Technology program has a strong track record for delivering technical solutions to address challenging science problems in the field.

 Sensor Prototyping Hub Leader